FreeRTOS/FreeRTOS-Plus-TCP/source/portable/NetworkInterface/STM32Hxx/readme.md

 Please make sure that the addresses and lengths are correct for your model of STM32H7xx.
 If you use a memory that is not supported, it will result in a DMA errors.

+Don't redefine a new memory area (like AXI-SRAM, RAM_D1) if it already exists in the MEMORY section, just take note of it's name for defining the section .ethernet_data later in that same file.

 In FreeRTOSIPConfig.h :